 FACT CHECK

-Fact Crescendo has started verifying the claims, conducting antivirus scans, and seeking clarification from the manufacturer and distributors, which has led us to uncover the following facts.
+Fact Crescendo has started verifying the claims conducting antivirus scans and seeking clarification from the manufacturer and distributors, which has led us to uncover the following facts.

-A reverse image search revealed that a photo of seven people carrying Marshall music products is not from the Philippines.
+Running a reverse image search revealed that a photo of seven people carrying Marshall music products is not from the Philippines.
 Instead, it was taken at Marshall’s 60th-anniversary celebration in Vietnam two years ago.
 (Source: Sound Way)

-Jakub – a member of the Marshall Support Team—clarified that the company has never sold its products on social media networks.
+Jakub – a member of the Marshall Support Team – clarified that the company has never sold its products on social media networks.

 Below are the snapshots of Marshall’s Facebook pages.

-In our previous debunking stories, we discovered that the promotions circulating on social media using global brands were fake scams designed to deceive social media users.
+In our previous debunking stories, we discovered that the promotions circulating on social media using global brands were fake and scams designed to deceive social media users.

 As online scams have become widespread, the Ministry of Interior’s Anti Cyber Crime Department has cautioned social media users to be aware of any announcements on social media that promise rewards or gifts.